 When your fur companion is diagnosed with cancer, a modified diet is one of the best steps you can take to support their health, relieve uncomfortable symptoms, and ultimately fight the progression of the disease.

-When Sasha had four small tumors removed from her body, the hair that was shaved from these areas grew at a very slow rate.
-The holistic vet who was treating her at the time mentioned that her immune system was so compromised that her body just didn’t have the resources to fight cancer and support hair growth at the same time.
-He suggested boosting her immunity with natural ingredients that also contained powerful cancer-fighting properties, which meant adjusting her diet and learning about the important role of nutrition.
+When Sasha had four small tumors removed from her body, the shaved hair grew back very slowly.
+The holistic vet explained that her immune system was so compromised, her body didn’t have the resources to fight cancer and support hair growth at the same time.
+He suggested boosting her immunity with natural ingredients containing powerful cancer-fighting properties.
+This meant adjusting her diet and learning about the important role of nutrition.

-Because cancer thrives on sugars and carbohydrates, the dog cancer diet incorporates proteins, healthy fats, amino acids, and vitamins to strengthen their immune systems.
-This means moving away from a predominantly kibble-based diet and replacing it with certain types of meats, vegetables, and superfoods.
+Because cancer thrives on sugars and carbohydrates, the dog cancer diet is high in protein, healthy fats, and amino acids.
+The purpose is to strengthen their immune systems by moving away from a predominantly kibble-based diet.

 The good news is that the ingredients to fight cancer in pets are irresistible to most dogs and encourage an appetite when they’re feeling ill.
 It is also freely available, so all you need to do is pop down to the local store to stock up!